lupyuen/lupyuen.github.io/src/rustsim.md

 [(Might be tricky to simulate ADC Input)](https://lupyuen.github.io/articles/adc)

-And the simulator could be really helpful for __learners building basic firmware__.
+The simulator could be really helpful for __learners building basic firmware__.

 (Maybe attract more Embedded Learners too!)